Aligadit1/Aligadit1/README.md

 - 🎓 Learning through the **Governor Sindh Initiative – Artificial Intelligence Course**
 - 🧠 Completed frontend development module; now building AI agents with **OpenAI Agent SDK**
 - 🤝 Open to collaborating on AI, automation, and web-based tools
+- 👯 I’m looking to collaborate on OpenSource Projects
+- 📫 How to reach me muhammadaligadit@gmail.com
+- ⚡ Fun fact I love coding and I'm a quick learner.

 ---